bsaf/dev-notes/chrome-extensions.md

     },
 ```

-## Adding external script file to your popup
+## Adding an external script file to your popup

-Just include normally:
+Just include it normally:

 ```
 <script src="popup.js"></script>